AgentOps-AI/agentops/examples/gemini_examples/README.md

 To run the example:
 1. Make sure you have set up your environment variables
-2. Open and run the notebook: `jupyter notebook gemini_example_sync.ipynb`
+2. Open and run the notebook: `jupyter notebook gemini_example.ipynb`
 3. View your session in the AgentOps dashboard using the URL printed at the end

 ## Features